Part of a new series about the charitable reuse centres operating in Halton Region.

 LP: What kind of materials do you accept?

-LP: How are the materials processed when donated?
+LP: How are the materials processed?

 BL: There’s a great video to show you how Clothing for Charity receives and processes donations!

 LP: How does the clothing reuse program benefit BCSS?

 The serenity garden at Breast Cancer Support Services

 The reuse program benefits BCSS in countless ways.
 As I mentioned, our partnership with Clothing for Charity is the reason we have this comfortable home to use as the headquarters for our support centre.
 It also helped significantly increase our budget to keep our services running.
 As previously mentioned, we now provide resources for women with gynecological cancers, and we’re hoping in the future to expand our services to include resources for Halton residents fighting prostate cancer as well (an important initiative for BCSS as all three of those cancers can derive from the same gene.